emoiroux/spring-boot-message-scheduler-rest/README.md

 # Spring boot RESTful Web API message scheduler

 A Spring boot RESTful Web API that schedules messages to be printed in the console.
-I used https://start.spring.io/ as start kit.
+I used https://start.spring.io/ to start the project.

 ## Prerequisites